chuongmep/Awesome-Dynamo/DynamoPackage/dyndevelopackage.md

 - [MEPover](https://dynamonodes.com/category/mepover/) - A package that focuses on adding some nodes for MEP, but also some nodes useful for all disciplines.
 - [MeshToolkit](https://github.com/DynamoDS/Dynamo/wiki/Dynamo-Mesh-Toolkit) - Mesh geometry object
 - [Modelical](https://www.modelical.com/en/landing/dynamo-package/) - View productivity wall mep pipe duct color delete workset sheet
 - [Monocle](https://github.com/johnpierson/MonocleForDynamo) - Monocle is a View Extension for Dynamo 2.0.x.
 Monocle contains a set of useful tools for package identification, graph cleanup and more!
 Monocle is authored by John Pierson (@60secondrevit) of Parallax Team (http://www.parallaxteam.com/) and designtechunraveled.com.
+- [OpenMEP](https://github.com/chuongmep/OpenMEP) - A awesome package for MEP, Computational Design inside Dynamo Revit.
 - [Orchid](https://github.com/erfajo/OrchidForDynamo) - Orchid is a solution designed for use in the Dynamo environment.
 The solution is designed to support practical, technical, geometrical, logical, and mathematical issues.
 The solution contains functions to solve data handling in Revit projects, Revit families, and materials in Revit.
 - [Prorubim Common Kit](http://prorubim.com/en/tools/) - Node set with various Dynamo nodes for interacting with Revit
 - [Prorubim DS Common Kit](http://prorubim.com/en/tools/) - Node set with additional app independent universal Dynamo nodes